Art and Susan Belsom purchased the wooded 30 acre site in 1989 and affectionately

 also added the building attached to the pavilion which

-will become a hair salon.
+is now a hair salon.

 Schuyler “Sky” and Gina Wright purchased

 renamed it to the Rustic Sky Horse Camp.

 Prior to purchasing, they had leased some permanent